XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Tasks/MOVECLOUD-T002.md

 >      CONTENT_API_URL: http://api:3001
 >    ```
 >
-> * Make sure you add the environment variable `MONGODB_CONNECTION` to the api service  in the docker compose file
+> * Make sure you add the environment variable `MONGODB_CONNECTION` to the API service  in the docker compose file
 >
 >    ```
 >    environment: